yvesgurcan/adventure/about-you.md

-"Nice to meet you, <span id="name"></span>," he says.
-"Sounds like a lovely name.
+"Nice to meet you, <span id="name"></span>.
+I'm happy you came.
 Can you tell me more about yourself?"

 <form target="/about-you-thanks">
     <div class="centered">